-Kia e-Niro interior & comfort
+Kia e-Niro interior, dashboard & comfort

 The Kia e-Niro is a comfortable, easy-going car with a solidly finished and user-friendly interior